ekovalchick/read_me_gen/output/README.md

-# ReadMe App
+# SVG_Logo_Gen

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description

- This project allows you to dynamically create a readme file.
+ This project allows the user to creat a 3 letter SVG logo generator.
-The terminal will prompt the user specific questions regarding a typical readMe file.
-The user will then fill out each question specifically towards their project they will be using this app for.
-In the output file a personalized readme will be created.
+The user will br prompted with lists and written responses in the terminal to design the logo.
+After the user selects the desired design, a new svg file will be created with the logo.
+The biggest lesson I learned from this is how to create a test using node jest.
+I created this app to test my knowledge on node.JS and understand how to create tests.

   ## Table of Contents (Optional)